User Guide

 0 |

-Active or passive image defines if the raw image should be passed before or after stitched image when scan is complete.
-If Active, the stitched image is passed to application before the origin, else after stitched image.
-NOTE! applies to images in PassThru list only. |
+Defines whether a raw (PassThru) image is passed before or after the stitched image when the scan is complete.
+If Active, the stitched image is passed to the application before the raw image, else after.
+NOTE! applies to images in the PassThru list only. |

 Threaded |